Audi 5 cylinders 2.3/2.0

 Distributor check for AAR engine

-Attention!
-Make sure that the sensing element is opposite to the connector!
-If the hall sensor is located next to the connector, the ignition system will not work correctly!
-You should replace the sensor with the correct one.
+Please ensure that the sensing element is positioned opposite the connector.
+If the Hall sensor is placed adjacent to the connector, the ignition system may malfunction.
+It is advisable to replace the sensor with the appropriate one.

 Distributor preparation for phased injection